|Skip Links | Access/General | Site Map|

 Tutors: Charlotte Baker, Cornelia Graebner

 This session will focus on influential approaches to 'culture'.
 Students will be introduced to key interpretations of 'culture' since the 19th century.
-In the second part of the session students will discuss their prepared readings of key texts by Matthew Arnold, Raymond Williams, and Edward Said.
+In the second part of the session students will discuss their prepared readings of key texts by Matthew Arnold and Terry Eagleton.

 Session 2: Analysing ' Culture'